HOMEBLOGINQUIRYSEARCH

 Est. Reading: 3 minutes

 CLL Treatment: CLL cancer, or Chronic lymphocytic leukemia, is a type of leukemia that typically affects older adults.
-This disease begins in the bone marrow, where blood cells are made and eventually moves into the blood.
+This disease starts in the bone marrow and eventually enters the blood.
 CLL cancer can be challenging to treat because it progresses slowly and does not respond well to chemotherapy.
-However, there are new treatments available that may be more effective.
-CLL cancer usually impacts the lymphocytes, a type of white blood cell.
+However, new treatments are available that may be more effective.
+CLL cancer usually impacts lymphocytes, a type of white blood cell.
 These cells help fight infection and disease.

 In CLL cancer, the lymphocytes become abnormal and multiply uncontrollably.
 The abnormal cells crowd out the healthy cells in the bone marrow, making it difficult for the body to produce new blood cells.
 CLL symptoms often do not appear in the disease's early stages.
 CLL symptoms may include fatigue, weakness, weight loss, and enlarged lymph nodes as it progresses.
 CLL cancer is diagnosed with a blood test and bone marrow biopsy.
 Treatment typically involves chemotherapy, targeted therapy, or immunotherapy.
 CLL cancer is a severe disease, but with treatment, many people live for many years.